hngi/Team-International-Backend/README.md

 2--Run the following  commands on your terminal(Linux) or command prompt(Windows):

-        2.1 Test if docker is well installed by using this command :docker --version(it should display the docker's version installed).
+3--Test if docker is well installed by using this command :docker --version(it should display the docker's version installed).

  NOTE:In the root project folder you will notice two files, Dockerfile and Docker-compose.yml files.

-          Run this command: docker-compose up (It will build the image and run it using instructions in Dockerfile and Docker-compose.yml files)
+4--Run this command: docker-compose up (It will build the image and run it using instructions in Dockerfile and Docker-              compose.yml files)

  This action might take time because; all dependencies like Django RestApi,Swagger...has to be downloaded as well.

-        A the end of this process,The microservice will be running in the docker container and listenning to the port:8000 (This port was configured in the  Docker-compose.yml file [line-5])
+ A the end of this process,The microservice will be running in the docker container and listenning to the port:8000
+       (This port was configured in the  Docker-compose.yml file [line-5])